amidaware/tacticalrmm/natsapi/docs/NKEY_PROVISIONING.md

 4. Rolling-restart the `nats-server` StatefulSet first.
 Agents reconnect, the server still accepts the *new* issuer — but rejects already-issued tokens.
 Brief auth-rejection window until step 5.
-5. Rolling-restart `tactical-natsapi` Deployment.
+5. Rolling-restart `tactical-nats-listener` Deployment.
 New auth requests get signed with the new seed.
 6. Observe `nats_api_auth_callout_total{result="rejected"}` — should
    spike during the window then return to baseline.